- Truck Accidents Cause Serious Injuries with Lifelong Impact

 Can I File a Wrongful Death Lawsuit for a Truck Accident?

-In Illinois, the deceased person’s family members cannot file a wrongful death lawsuit.
-A wrongful death claim can only be filed by the executor of the deceased person’s estate.
+For example, some states forbid the deceased person’s family members cannot file a wrongful death lawsuit.
+The executor of the deceased person’s estate must file any lawsuit.

 A Truck Accident Lawyer Can Help